Empusa fasciata

-Empusa fasciata is a species of praying mantis in the genus Empusa in the order Mantodea.
+Empusa fasciata, commonly known as the devil's mare, is a species of praying mantis in the genus Empusa in the order Mantodea.

 Appearance

 The praying mantis Empusa fasciata has a tapering head with a miter-like helmet, oval compound eyes, slender raptorial forelegs and a long thin thorax.
 E. fasciata often bends sharply upward at the abdomen, making the thorax appear even longer.
 The ventral abdomen and the femurs of the long thin walking legs have distinct lobules, which serve as camouflage.
 Due to its bizarre shape and the yellowish-green striped pattern of the legs, E. fasciata is well-camouflaged in vegetation, and is noticeable only when in motion.

 Distribution and life cycle

-E. fasciata can be found from western Asia to the northeastern coast of Italy and also in Morocco, and appears most commonly in the southern Balkans.
+E. fasciata can be found from western Asia to the northeastern coast of Italy, in Morocco and southern Africa and appears most commonly in the southern Balkans.
 It prefers xerothermic sites.
 For instance, on the Adriatic coast, E. fasciata is found mainly on south-facing flysch and karst slopes, where Mantis religiosa can also occur.
 From Croatia to the bay of Trieste, E. fasciata reaches its adult stage in May.
 Mating can occur repeatedly, and females lay their eggs on vegetation.
 The adult males die soon after mating, and the females after oviposition.
 The nymphs hatch in July and overwinter in the pre-adult stage.